 Animal Activity

-Carnivores and rodents are generally responsible for animal scavenging, though not all damage caused by animals is a result of carnivorous activity. Â Postmortem damage may be the result of trampling by a large bodies animal, such as cows, deer, antelope, wild boars, and sheep. Â Trampling also results in some amount of scattering of the remains.
+Carnivores and rodents are generally responsible for animal scavenging, though not all animal damage is caused by carnivorous activity.
+Postmortem changes may also result from trampling by large-bodied animals, such as cows, deer, antelope, wild boars, and sheep.
+Trampling can lead to both bone modification and disarticulation of skeletal remains.

 Carnivore Damage